Nimus-oes/react-character-counter/README.md

 ## Localization Setup

-Rather than using a full i18n library, this project implements a scalable structure that allows for easy future expansion into multiple languages.
+This project implements a scalable structure that allows for easy future expansion into multiple languages without using a full i18n library.

 ### UI Text in JSON